-The inclusion leader and inclusion teachers carry out further diagnostic tests on children causing concern to identify specific areas of difficulty.
+The inclusion leader carries out further diagnostic tests on children causing concern to identify specific areas of difficulty.
 At this point parent /carer meetings will have already discussed concerns and they will have given their agreement for additional assessment to take place.